ITALY IN OTHER WORDS

 Like most towns set on Lake Como, Varenna is reached via steep, cobblestoned pathways or ancient steps.
 The hotel rooms are accessible via stairs, not an elevator.
 Thus, participants need to be able-bodied and adaptable to European customs and styles.

 Breakfast, included in the program costs, is served in our hotel.
 It's American style and enhanced with a typical Italian coffee bar.

 Lunch is no host and easily available in town, just steps from our meeting room.
 Enjoy a sandwich or salad outdoors at a cafe in the town square or by the banks of the tranquil lake.
 Relish northern Italian delicacies–salami, prosciutto and local cheeses such as fontina and gorgonzola.

-LINDA PROSPERO, CULTURAL LEADER
+LINDA PROSPERO, CULTURAL LEADER IN VARENNA

 A Princeton, New Jersey writer, Linda has been traveling throughout Italy for forty years.
 She has lived for extended periods in Rome and visited most of Italy to see family and explore Italian culture.
 Linda’s background knowledge and fluency in the Italian language offer participants valuable insight into Italian culture.

 Multi-talented as a cook, photographer, writer and emerging artist, Linda spent her career as a journalist.
 Her articles have appeared in publications ranging from the New York Times and Los Angeles Times to the Times of India.

 She is the author of the popular blog, Ciao Chow Linda.